 - A copy of your child's birth certificate or passport.

 Second round of September 2017 applications - 10 June 2017 onwards

-Applications received from 10 June 2017 onwards will be processed in date order of receipt of the full application (please see above regarding additional information necessary).
+Any applications received from 10 June 2017 onwards will be processed in date order of receipt of the full application following the first round offer date of 11 July 2017 (please see above regarding additional information necessary).

 Applications requesting a start date of 11 September 2017 onwards will be processed in the second round of applications.

 Please note that if your application is for a secondary school age child who is not moving home but is wishing to change school (mid phase), the above timescales will not apply.
 Your application will be passed onto an Education Inclusion Officer who will contact you to discuss the implications of changing your child's school.
 If they are in agreement with the application continuing, they will advise the Admissions Team to start processing the application.
 There is no time limit to processing mid phase applications.